 History

-Proposed initially as Asian American and Pacific Islander Heritage Week in 1977 by Representative Frank Horton of New York, introduced House Joint Resolution 540.
+AAPI month was proposed initially as Asian American and Pacific Islander Heritage Week in 1977 by Representative Frank Horton of New York.
 The same year Senator Daniel Inouye introduced a similar resolution called Joint Senate Resolution 72.

-Neither of these resolutions passed.
-Finally, in May 1992, Congress passed Public Law 102-450 designating May as Asian/Pacific American Heritage Month.
+Neither of these resolutions passed, but in May 1992, Congress passed Public Law 102-450 designating May as Asian/Pacific American Heritage Month.
 This is a very brief history of how this month came to pass.
 For the complete legislative breakdown, check out asianpacificheritage.gov

 May was chosen to commemorate the immigration of the first Japanese to the United States on May 7, 1843, and to mark the anniversary of the transcontinental railroad’s completion on May 10, 1869, which many of us learned in school, was built primarily by Chinese immigrants.